aaronmccall/jade.mode/README.md

 jade.mode is a jade syntax definition for SubEthaEdit & Coda.
 It is not complete, but it is useful.
 Please fork, make suggestions or otherwise help as you see fit.

+## Coda 2 support!

+@bluestrike2 (Tom Stoecklein) has created a Coda 2 version of the mode.
+It is available in the [coda2_master branch](https://github.com/aaronmccall/jade.mode/tree/coda2_master)

 ### Installation

 Simply check out this repo into either `~/Library/Application Support/Coda/Modes` or `~/Library/Application Support/SubEthaEdit/Modes`, be sure to name the directory `jade.mode`.